 EUSDR narrative

 Europe and its regions are in a time of transition.
-The Danube Region, like other EU macro-regions, faces challenges beyond borders – pollution, climate change, unemployment or lack of connectivity – that affect the lives of over 115 million people.
+The Danube Region, like other EU macro-regions, faces challenges that extend beyond its borders – including pollution, climate change, unemployment or lack of connectivity – that affect the lives of over 115 million people.

-Strategic areas as connectivity, digital transition, demographic changes or sound and democratic local and regional administrations need to be coordinated across the borders, jointly and with mutual interest to unlock the full potential of the Danube Region.
+Strategic areas such as connectivity, digital transition, demographic changes or sound and democratic local and regional administrations need to be coordinated across borders, jointly and with mutual interest, to unlock the full potential of the Danube Region.

-All together, we need to protect our nature and people, to build a prosperous region with a healthy environment, equal societies and high living standards.
-We need to create sustainable jobs and open up fair opportunities – all the way between the Black Forrest and the Black Sea.
-Environment protection, sustainable transport, faster ITC connectivity, competitiveness of European businesses, security in the region need to be backed by sustainability, supporting circular economy and led by knowledge-based and information society.
+Together, we need to protect our nature and people to build a prosperous region with a healthy environment, equal societies, and high living standards.
+We need to create sustainable jobs and open up fair opportunities, all the way from the Black Forrest to the Black Sea.
+Environmental protection, sustainable transport, faster ITC connectivity, competitiveness of European businesses, and regional security need to be backed by sustainability, supporting the circular economy and led by a knowledge-based and information society.

 Our aim is to make our Danube Region stronger, more resilient and attractive to live in!

-EUSDR provides orientation for cooperation by offering an agile and strategic framework: platforms of exchange, guidance and networking, coordination of policies and joint actions far beyond physical and psychological borders.
+EUSDR provides orientation for cooperation by offering an agile and strategic framework, including platforms for exchange, guidance, and networking, as well as the coordination of policies and joint actions that extend far beyond physical and psychological borders.

-In the Danube region people work together and jointly define ways to shape joint future, in cooperation, on the ground for the sake of our citizens.
+In the Danube Region, people work together to jointly define ways to shape a joint future, in cooperation, on the ground for the sake of our citizens.